-We socialize our puppies beginning the day after birth with the Bio Sensor (Super Dog) Program.
-As the pups grow, we provide interactions with toys, other animals, and people of all ages.
-We carefully expose them to new places, noises and smells so that they gain confidence.
-This puppy care helps them grow into secure, happy adults.
+Beginning when our puppies are two days old, we use the Bio Sensor (Super Dog) Program with them for early neurological stimulation.
+As they grow, we provide interactions with toys, other animals, and people of all ages.
+We believe this puppy care helps them grow into secure, happy adults.

 The article below explains the program.